 In Big data, batch processing [26] is an efficient way of processing a large volume of data collected and stored over a period of time whereas streaming refers to the processing of real-time data in an interactive manner.
-It is important to decide the processing system based on the requirements of the application, the source of input data, and processing time.
+It is important to decide the processing system based on the job requirements, input data (source), and processing time.
 The Big data stream should continue to process the data streams of online data.
 The Big data batch processing requires high performance computing cycles whereas the Big data stream processing requires low latency for efficient processing.